Skip to content

 What is CitrixBleed 3 and how dangerous is it?

-CitrixBleed 3 (CVE-2026-3055) is an unauthenticated memory overread in Citrix NetScaler when used as a SAML Identity Provider, scored CVSS 9.3.
+CitrixBleed 3 covers two CVEs (CVE-2026-3055 and CVE-2026-4368) — unauthenticated memory overreads in Citrix NetScaler affecting both the SAML and WS-Federation authentication endpoints, scored CVSS 9.3.
 Active reconnaissance was confirmed by WatchTowr before CISA added it to KEV on 28 March 2026.Source: Citrix / CISA / WatchTowr

 Is Citrix fixing the root cause of its repeated memory bugs?

-Three critical memory-disclosure vulnerabilities in NetScaler's SAML path in 30 months suggests a shared root cause in memory management rather than independent bugs.
+Three critical memory-disclosure vulnerabilities in NetScaler's authentication PATH in 30 months, now spanning SAML and WS-Federation endpoints, suggests a shared root cause in memory management.
 Citrix has not publicly confirmed a root-cause fix; each vulnerability has been patched individually.Source: Lowdown analysis / Qualys

 Background

-CitrixBleed 3 (CVE-2026-3055) is an unauthenticated memory overread in NetScaler ADC and NetScaler Gateway when configured as a SAML Identity Provider, scored CVSS v4.0 9.3.
-Citrix disclosed the CVE on 23 March 2026; CISA added it to the Known Exploited Vulnerabilities catalogue on 28 March with a federal remediation deadline of 2 April.
+CitrixBleed 3 is an unauthenticated memory overread cluster in NetScaler ADC and NetScaler Gateway when configured as a SAML Identity Provider.
+The original CVE-2026-3055, scored CVSS v4.0 9.3, was disclosed by Citrix on 23 March 2026 and exploits a crafted SAMLRequest to the `/saml/login` endpoint.
+CISA added it to the Known Exploited Vulnerabilities catalogue on 28 March with a federal remediation deadline of 2 April.
 WatchTowr confirmed active reconnaissance before mass exploitation.
 The NCSC issued an advisory on 25 March.
+A second CVE — CVE-2026-4368 — was disclosed alongside the patch: a distinct memory-overread primitive at the `/wsfed/passive` endpoint, widening the attack surface beyond the SAML PATH.
+Both CVEs were patched in the same release, but the dual-CVE structure confirms the memory management issue spans multiple authentication endpoints.

-For enterprises running NetScaler as their SAML broker for single sign-on, CitrixBleed 3 is a third iteration of the same risk: a crafted request to the authentication endpoint can expose session tokens that allow attackers to bypass authentication entirely.
-The risk calculus is no longer just patching CVE-2026-3055; it is whether NetScaler should remain the SAML broker for an estate's entire authentication chain.
+For enterprises running NetScaler as their SAML broker for single sign-on, CitrixBleed 3 is a third iteration of the same risk: a crafted request to an authentication endpoint can expose session tokens that allow attackers to bypass authentication entirely.
+The risk calculus is no longer just patching CVE-2026-3055 and CVE-2026-4368; it is whether NetScaler should remain the SAML broker for an estate's entire authentication chain.